-Lesson 3 — Metal Guitar Riffs Using the Palm-Mute Technique
+Lesson 3 – Introduction to Metal Guitar Riffs with the Palm-Mute Technique

-Palm muting is a technique used a lot in heavy metal to change the sound of single notes as well as power chords, giving them a thicker, shorter-ringing and overall different tonal quality.
+Palm muting is a technique widely used in heavy metal to change the sound of single notes as well as power chords, giving them a thicker, shorter-ringing, and overall different tonal quality.

-Compare the power chords I played with palm muting to regular playing:
+Compare the power chords I played with palm muting to how they sound when played regularly:

 To switch to palm muting, rest the edge of your picking hand on the strings near the bridge to slightly muffle them there.